snoorabbits69/InstaClone/README.md

 - **Image Storage**:
   - Firebase
 - **Authentication**:
-  - JWT and Google OAuth
+  - JWT and Google OAuth with firebase
 - **Containerization**:
   - Docker and Docker Compose